 It’s officially fall baking season for me, now that the Halloween festivities have come and gone.
 I love this time of year!
 It’s filled with fall baking, holiday simmering potpourri pots, Thanksgiving and Christmas planning and lots of family time.

-Before I transition into all of that, I wanted to share my Chocolate Peanut Butter Cups that I made for Halloween.
+Before I transition into all of that, I wanted to share my Homemade Peanut Butter Cups that I made for Halloween.
 They are crazy simple and require only 3 ingredients, and they are WAY better than the store bought ones too.
 I made them a couple of days prior and popped them in the freezer until I was ready for them.

 So the night of, I stayed in, made a batch of homemade soup and handed out Halloween candy.
 All the while, I was munching on these delicious peanut butter cups, which is my childhood favorite.

 If you love them like I do, and want to try your hand at them the recipe is below.